 “After the Olympics, he’s been too busy to come back,” she gives me a sad smile.

 “How’d he do?”
-I haven’t been following swim news.
+I have not been following swiming news.

 “What?
 Is everything okay.
 You didn’t break up, did you?”

 She laugh.
 “Where have you been.
 He won two gold medals, setting world records in both?”